mcanearm/stat810/first-class.md

 * 2 minutes for a question or comment relevant to the class topic.

-    + How have you previously balanced time between different demands (e.g., class work and research)?

-    + Have you previously had to think about issues related to responsible conduct in research and scholarship?
-In what context?

-* Start with an introduction.
+* For this class,

+    + Say your name (as you wish to be called) and your home town.

+    + Summarize what (if anything) you use AI for.

+    + What do you view as the main dangers and opportunites for AI in the context of education, research and practice in the field of statistics?

 <br>